 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get the 132 ing us to pay our share of a bill you have received for covered lical services or drugs 135 SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs 136 SECTION 2 How to ask us to pay you back or to pay a bill you have received 138 SECTION 3 We will consider your request for payment and say yes or no 139 Chapter 8: You r rights and responsibilities 140 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of t SECTION 2 You have some responsibilities as a member of the plan 149 nt to do if you have a problem or complaint (coverage decisions, eals, complaints) SECTION 1 Introduction 152 SECTION 2 Where to get more information and personalized assistance 152 SECTION 3 To deal with your problem, which process should you use?
-153 SECTION 4 A guide to the basics of coverage decisions and appeals 154 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal coverage decision.
-SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or mal an appeal.
-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doc is discharging you too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 179 SECTION 9 Taking your appeal to Level 3 and beyond 185 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concems 187 Chapter 10: Enc ding your membership in the plan 191 SECTION 1 Introduction to ending your membership in our plan 192 SECTION 2 When can you end your membership in our plan?
-192 SECTION 3 How do you end your membership in our plan?
-194
+What you pay for depends on how and where you get them ing us to pay our share of a bill you have received for covered lical services or drugs135 SECTION 1 SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs SECTION 2 How to ask us to pay you back or to pay a bill you have received138 SECTION 3 We will consider your request for payment and say yes or no139 Chapter 8: You r rights and responsibilities140 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan149 = at to do if you have a problem or complaint (coverage decisions, eals, complaints)152 SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+SECTION 4 A guide to the basics of coverage decisions and appeals SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged you too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns Chapter 10: En ding your membership in the plan194 SECTION 1 Introduction to ending your membership in our plan195 SECTION 2 When can you end your membership in our plan?195 SECTION 3 How do you end your membership in our plan?197